-Human induced fire, or arson, is seen as a moderate threat for the forest and steppe ecosystems in the ASER, and it is expected that the impact will increase in the future (Millenium Ecosystem Assessment, 2005), in part due to climate change.
+Illegal fire, or arson, is seen as a moderate threat for the forest and steppe ecosystems in the ASER, and it is expected that the impact will increase in the future (Millenium Ecosystem Assessment, 2005), in part due to climate change.
 Both forest and steppe are sensitive to fires, especially during periods of high temperature and low precipitation.
-According to the satellite monitoring system 17.928 fires were recorded in the Russian portion of the ASER covering 8.3 million hectares between 2009-2009.
+According to the satellite monitoring system 17.928 fires were recorded in the Russian portion of the ASER covering 8.3 million hectares.
 Yearly the area is exposed to 1.700 fires, of which 1.100 occur in forest areas and damage 50 to 70 thousand hectares (Shishikin, et al., 2012).
 It is estimated that over 87% of the fires in the ASER are caused by humans (Jacob & Tobiasen, 2011; Brukhanov, 2009).
-The annual amount of of carbon emmitted to the atmosphere due to forest fires in the ASER was found to be 2,64.9 x 103tC, according to data from 1969-2006 provided by the Federal Forest Service (Shishikin, et al., 2012).
-Arson is a 'medium' threat in the Russian, Chinese and Kazakh - and a 'low' threat in the Mongolian part of the ASER.
+Arson is a 'medium' threat in the Russian and a 'low' threat in the Mongolian part of the ASER.